Integrity in Prosthodontic Care

 Position Statement of the American College of Prosthodontists

-When discussing “integrity” within a clinical field, our patients must be the first consideration, as our purpose is to serve them.
+Integrity is defined as “a personal choice, an uncompromising and predictably consistent commitment to honor moral, ethical, spiritual, and artistic values and principles”.
+1 When discussing “integrity” within a clinical field, our patients must be the first consideration, as our purpose is to serve them.
 In prosthodontics, patient concerns can be as varied as the patients themselves, including but not limited to improvements in symptoms, pain, function, esthetics, and cost.
 Due to the complexity of prosthodontic care, patients may not completely understand the subtleties of their clinical diagnoses, treatment options, or the quality of the prosthodontic care that they receive -- all of which have an impact on the long-term clinical outcomes of the care.
-This situation means patients must have total trust in the information provided by their prosthodontist.
+Thus, patients rely on the quality and quantity of the information provided by their prosthodontist.

-It is the duty of the prosthodontist to deliver care with the utmost integrity, while adhering closely to the American College of Prosthodontists’ Parameters of Care for the Specialty of Prosthodontics,1 even in the midst of distracting forces related to reimbursement, efficiency, productivity, and profit.
+It is the duty of the prosthodontist to deliver care with the utmost integrity, while adhering closely to the American College of Prosthodontists’ Parameters of Care for the Specialty of Prosthodontics,2 even in the midst of distracting forces related to reimbursement, efficiency, productivity, and profit.
 These distracting forces can tempt clinicians to rationalize what is best for the patient (e.g., creative diagnosis, unnecessary care, and lack of treatment alternatives) toward their own benefit.
 Prosthodontists not familiar with the most current evidence are at risk for such rationalization.
-To provide care with integrity, the prosthodontist is guided by strong ethics,2 is committed to patient-centered care,3 and uses evidence-based principles4 to guide decision-making.
+To provide care with integrity, the prosthodontist is guided by strong ethics,3-5 is committed to patient-centered care,6 and uses evidence-based principles7 to guide decision-making.

 - Patient’s autonomy (self-governance): The dentist has the duty to respect the patient’s right to self-determination and confidentiality.